 The ancient Britons did not record their history; therefore, there is very little information on Boudica or the ancient Britons.
 The only reliable evidence we have today is passed down from the Roman historians.
-But we must remember history is written by the victors.
 We can assume Boudica would never have become the legendary figure she is today without the political events which saw the Romans dishonour her ruler husbands wishes to distribute his Kingdom between his daughters and Emperor Nero in his last will.
 Boudica stands out in a romanticised view today because she allegedly managed to settle the differences between the various warring tribes and unite them to fight bloody battles against the powerful legions to secure their island from the tyranny of Rome.
 This is the accepted view today; however, I believe the Druids also played a major part in the revolt because they knew the Romans would never tolerate their absolute power over the tribes or their rituals of human sacrifice of which the Romans found barbaric.